projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

          a FE GPIO, you can set a new name here.

    * - ``virtio-rnd``
-     - Virtio random generater type device, with string ``kernel=on`` to select the VBSK virtio backend.
-The VBSU virtio backend is used by default.
+     - Virtio random generator type device, the VBSU virtio backend is used by default.

    * - ``virtio-rpmb``
      - Virtio Replay Protected Memory Block (RPMB) type device, with